ithangzhou/Hdfs2ClickHouse/README.md

 -H  hdfs path for source hive table,should be started with [hdfs://];partion column path can also be appended, eg:[hdfs://hadoop-cluster/hive_dw/app/test_clickhouse_source/date_id=2021-01-31]
 -f  hdfs format for source hive table,default:[Parquet];please visit [https://clickhouse.tech/docs/en/interfaces/formats/] to see full list of supported formats.However,only [Parquet] format is tested by author currently
--q  local file path for config sql,default:[config/load.sql] -c  params config file,used to provide params by local file other than command-line;if it is not empty,params passed by command-line will be overwrited. default:[]
+-q  local file path for config sql,default:[config/load.sql]
 ```

 ### Design Concept